johibkhan2/CMWDisplays/README.md

 #if u are getting an error regarding prop-types,then execute below command
 npm install --save prop-types

-#start the webpack dev server it is running on 8080 port
+#start the webpack dev server it is running on 8080 port..this is for development

 npm start